Imran Khan gives green light to top PTI leaders for talks with powerful circles - ExBulletin

 Imran Khan gives green light to top PTI leaders for talks with powerful circles

-Khyber Pakhtunkhwa Chief Minister Ali Amin Gandapur (left), former Prime Minister Imran Khan (centre) and Pakistan Tehreek-e-Insaf (PTI) Chairman's lawyer Gohar Ali Khan.
-NNI/Reuters/Online/FileGohar, Gandapur met Imran to seek “permission” for talks.
-The former Prime Minister agreed to speak but at the request of the PTI: lawyer.
-“The demonstration on November 24 will only end when the demands are met.”

-ISLAMABAD: Jailed Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan has agreed to hold talks, but only with “powerful circles”, his lawyer Khalid Yousaf Chaudhry said as the former ruling party is ready to hold “dying talks in protest” in Islamabad on November 24.
+ISLAMABAD, NOVEMBER 19: Imran Khan, the incarcerated founder of Pakistan Tehreek-e-Insaf (PTI), has agreed to hold talks, but only with “powerful circles”, his lawyer Khalid Yousaf Chaudhry said as the former ruling party is ready to “do-or-die” in Islamabad on November 24.

 “The PTI founder agreed to speak during a nearly two-hour meeting with [party chairman] Lawyer Gohar Ali Khan and [Khyber Pakhtunkhwa Chief Minister] Ali Amin Gandapur at Adiala jail,” the lawyer said while speaking to Geo News on Tuesday.